cnunlp/Knowledge-Graph-Embedding-Approach-For-Metaphor-Processing/README.md

-# A Knowledge Graph based Approach for Metaphor Processing
+# A Knowledge Graph Embedding Approach for Metaphor Processing
  This project include the dataset and source code for the paper Knowledge graph embedding approach for metaphor processing.
  Currently, we focus on Chinese metaphor processing.